 False.
-It was initially utilized as a life saving practice for preterm infants but there is over 160 research studies on the full-term newborn that documents the need and benefits of KC.
+It was initially utilized as a life saving practice for preterm infants but there are over 160 research studies on the full-term newborn that documents the need and benefits of KC.
 It is promoted as an “Essential element of newborn care to save and improve all newborn lives” by UNICEF, Save The Children and World Health organizations.

 Skin-to-skin’s only benefit is bonding.

 False.
-Research has shown bonding is one of many benefits that are received by mom and baby including accelerated brain development, less colic and crying, better eating and sleeping, improved weight gain and a stronger immune system.
+Research has shown bonding is one of many benefits that are received by mom and baby, including accelerated brain development, less colic and crying, better eating and sleeping, improved weight gain and a stronger immune system.
 (Learn all the benefits here.)

 Kangaroo Care only works when a biological mother provides benefits to her baby.